 Congrats on the OSED Certificate!A short interview with Óscar Uribe

-We congratulate him for his achievement by obtaining
+congratulate him for his achievement by obtaining The Offensive

 The OSED is a certificate granted by Offensive Security.
 Having the OSED ensures that the person has "the skills and expertise necessary to bypass basic Windows security mitigations using custom exploits."
 In this light, OSED is an intermediate exploit development cert.
 To obtain it, the person must do a test that starts "with basic buffer overflow attacks and builds into learning the skills needed to crack the critical security mitigations protecting enterprises."

 Now, considering this context, let us talk with Óscar to know more about the certification, the exam and how he studied for it.

 On the Offensive Security page, they recommend taking the EXP-301 course.
 Did you take it to prepare yourself for the exam?

 - Yes, it is necessary to take the course in order to obtain the certification.